Brain Tumor Diagnosis Using Quantum Convolutional Neural Networks: Process and Implementation

 \subsection{Data Preprocessing}

-This step loads the \texttt{MATLAB} data files and extracts image data, tumor labels, and relevant information.
-Then, it converts the T1-weighted images to a format suitable for quantum circuit processing.
+This step loads the MATLAB data files using h5py and extracts image data, tumor labels, and relevant information.
+The T1-weighted images (originally 512x512 pixels) are resized to 25\% of their original dimensions (approximately 128x128 pixels) and normalized to a [0,1] range to ensure compatibility with quantum circuit processing and subsequent neural network training.